ImNotStable/LegisTrack/README.md

 Invalid settings surface as clear startup exceptions instead of latent runtime errors.
 When adding new fields, prefer adding appropriate `@NotBlank`, `@Min`, `@Max`, or `@Pattern` constraints and safe defaults so CI/test profiles still load.

+Note (Aug 2025): A brief `CongressApiPropertiesEagerValidator` component introduced during the metrics removal refactor has been removed as redundant.
+Validation now deterministically occurs in the `CongressApiProperties` `init {}` block (in addition to Bean Validation annotations) ensuring an immediate and side‑effect free fail-fast path without extra Spring lifecycle hooks.

 ### Environment Variables

 | Variable | Default | Description |